What Is 500 Internal Server Error and How Can I Fix It?

 At first glance, it might seem strange to limit the time a script has to complete its operation.
 In reality, the limit is necessary in order to kill any scripts that are caught in a loop or scripts that depend on external resources that are no longer available.
 If such problematic scripts are not killed by PHP, they will permanently take up a portion of the server’s computing resources, thus reducing the overall capacity to serve visitors.

 When a PHP script is killed, its resources are freed up and the visitor who initiated the script will see an error that can be a 500 Internal Server Error.
-You can try avoiding HTTP error 500 by increasing the amount of time scripts have for their execution before they are killed.
+You can try avoiding HTTP error 500 by increasing the number of times scripts have for their execution before they are killed.

-You can change the amount of time scripts have to complete their execution in the php.ini file in your hosting account.
+You can change the number of times scripts have to complete their execution in the php.ini file in your hosting account.
 You can find the php.ini file in the PHP Settings section of the Control Panel:

 The php.ini file is a fancy text file that contains various directives that instruct PHP how to behave.